-Ultimately the hope is that this will prove to be a living atlas that can be constantly updated, showing the entire spectrum of anterior segment disease.
 Too often only the most extreme examples of disease are used as examples.
 For the novice, however, it is the subtle examples of disease that are the most puzzling.
 Being unconstrained by space, my hope is that this site will show the dramatic polycoria seen in the iridocorneal endothelial syndrome but also the early form of the disease in which one may only see a single synechia.

 Please recognize that the opinions regarding preferred lenses and grading systems expressed are my own.
 Residents and fellows should be aware that my opinions might be different than your mentors and, since your mentors will be evaluating you, you should listen to them.

 I am grateful to several people for their help with this project.
 My partners Young H. Kwon, MD, PhD, John H. Fingert, MD, PhD, Nathanial C. Sears, MD, Erin A. Boese, MD and Andrew Pouw, MD have contributed some of these videos and have made the Glaucoma Service a place that celebrates teaching and learning.